danagilliann/infrastructure-interview/README.md

 What we're doing here is that we have events data and venue data.
 Then we're using a hash map to map a venue ID key to a venue.

 Okay great!
-So you have all the items now.
-What we want you to do is to create a graph (of your choosing using a library of your choosing as well) that shows how many times each venue has been used.
-You can be creative about how to show this data.
-Extra points for some cool data science stuff.
+So you have all the items now. **What we want you to do is to create a graph (of your choosing using a library of your choosing as well) that shows how many times each venue has been used.
+You can be creative about how to show this data.** Extra points for some cool data science stuff.

 ## Submit

-To submit either create a **private** repository on Github with this code (extra points) and email it to us at ycp217 at nyu.edu OR zip up the app folder as `<lastname>_<firstname>.zip`, and email it to ycp217 at nyu.edu.
+To submit either create a **private** repository on Github with this code (extra points) and email it to us at **ycp217 at nyu.edu** OR zip up the app folder as `<lastname>_<firstname>.zip`, and email it to **ycp217 at nyu.edu**.

 If the repository is private on Github please add `ycp217` as a collaborator.